 Attending Mass at the Vatican is an awesome experience even if you are not a practicing Catholic.
-If you are fortunate to attend a Mass lead by Pope Francis, you can usually expect him to tour the crowd after Mass to greet the people.
+If you are fortunate to attend a Mass led by Pope Francis, you can usually expect him to tour the crowd after Mass to greet the people.
 I was fortunate to attend a papal Mass during a recent visit and cheer and wave to Pope Francis during his drive around the crowd.
 Use the links in the Resource section at the end of this article to visit the Vatican website where you can view the Vatican calendar for masses and get free tickets in advance of your visit.

 St. Peter's Basilica

-St. Peter’s Basilica, one of the largest churches in the world, sits atop an ancient catacomb that according to the faithful houses the tomb of St. Peter.
+St. Peter’s Basilica, one of the largest churches in the world, sits atop an ancient catacomb that, according to the faithful, houses the tomb of St. Peter.
 Built in the 16th century, the basilica represents Renaissance architecture at its glory, designed by period architects and artists, including Michelangelo Buonarroti and Gian Lorenzo Bernini.

-A Latin cross defines the layout, with a central dome reaching to 136.57 meters from the basilica floor to its maximum outer height at the top of the exterior cross (about 448 feet), and an interior diameter of 41.5 meters (about 136 feet).
+A Latin cross defines the layout, with a central dome reaching 136.57 meters from the basilica floor to its maximum outer height at the top of the exterior cross (about 448 feet), and an interior diameter of 41.5 meters (about 136 feet).
 It is said that the dome’s architect, Michelangelo, used a slightly smaller diameter than the Pantheon's dome out of respect for this grand Roman structure.

 Beautiful architecture, sculptures, frescoes, paintings, and ornament fill the basilica from renowned Renaissance architects and artists, including the famed Pieta sculpted by Michelangelo.
-One of his most well-know sculptures, this piece was sculpted when the artist was only in his twenties.
+One of his most well-known sculptures, this piece was sculpted when the artist was only in his twenties.

 Just below the basilica (and just above the Vatican Necropolis), you can visit the tombs of popes, kings, queens, and cardinals.
 You can access this level from the center of the basilica near the statue of St. Andrew.
 Very limited visits are available to tour the Vatican Necropolis, another level under, including the tomb of St. Peter.
-Advance written request must be made through the Vatican for this tour.
+An advance written request must be made through the Vatican for this tour.